Yuta1986/Cine-Tracker/README.md

 Windows executables must be built on Windows (PyInstaller does not cross-compile).

+Note: don’t run `build_windows.bat` from `\\wsl.localhost\...` as the current directory (CMD prints “UNC paths are not supported”).
+If needed, start CMD normally and use `pushd` into the repo first.

 From a Windows terminal in the repo root:
 - Build (optionally fetch COLMAP): `build_windows.bat --fetch-colmap`
 - Build (no downloads): `build_windows.bat`
+- Choose output folder in Explorer: `build_windows.bat --choose-dist`
+- Explicit output folder: `build_windows.bat --distpath "D:\\Apps\\CineTracker" --fetch-colmap`

+Windows builds use a separate venv folder: `.venv-win` (so it doesn’t conflict with the Linux/WSL `.venv`).

 Output:
 - Windows: `dist\\windows\\Windows_CineTracker\\Windows_CineTracker.exe`